The Fall of the Roman Empire (film): Filming

 Principal photography began on January 14, 1963.
 Marcus Aurelius's winter camp on the Danube was shot on location in the snow along the Sierra de Guadarrama in northern Madrid.
 By the next month, filming in the area was suspended due to a severe blizzard.
-The "Battle of the Four Armies" involved 8,000 soldiers including 1,200 cavalry and was shot on an undulating plain at Manzanares el Real, which allowed large numbers of soldiers to be visible over a long distance.
+The battle sequence between the Romans and Persians involved 8,000 extras, and was shot on an undulating plain near Manzanares el Real, which allowed for legions of soldiers to be visible over a long distance.

-Meanwhile, Yakima Canutt had been hired as the second unit director at the insistence of Mann.
-As he had done in El Cid (1961), Canutt performed his own stunts while his son Tap served as the stunt double for Stephen Boyd.
+Meanwhile, Yakima Canutt was hired as the second unit director at the insistence of Mann.
+As previously done in El Cid (1961), Canutt performed his own stunts while his son Tap served as the stunt double for Stephen Boyd.
 Jack Williams served as the body double for Christopher Plummer.
 Among the first scenes shot was the chariot race sequence between Livius and Commodus.
-1,500 horses were gathered from Spain and Portugal for which they were trained to fall safely during the battle sequences.
+Canutt was also tasked to gather 1,500 horses from Spain and Portugal, for which they were trained to fall safely during the battle sequences.

-Interior scenes were shot in Madrid at the Samuel Bronston Studios (formerly known as the Chamartín Studios) and at the Cinecittà Studios in Rome where Commodus's baths and gymnasiums were constructed.
+Interior scenes were shot in Madrid at the Samuel Bronston Studios (formerly known as the Chamartín Studios) and at the Cinecittà studios in Rome where Commodus's baths and gymnasiums were constructed.
 Filming had been arranged to shoot at Cinecittà in order to make it eligible for government subsidies.
 In July 1963, filming was finished after 143 days.
 Second unit directors Canutt and Andrew Marton spent an additional 63 days shooting the action sequences.

 Production design

 Veniero Colasanti and John Moore served as the art directors overseeing the production design with the guidance of Will Durant.
 Actual construction began on October 1, 1962, using 1,100 men who labored for seven months.
 About 400 art students and craftsmen throughout Spain worked on the statuary, tiles, frescoes, and details of the set.
-The film's reconstruction of the Roman Forum was constructed in Las Matas near Madrid, approximately sixteen miles from Bronston's studio.
-The entire set was measured at 400 x 230 meters (1312 x 754 feet), which holds the record for the largest outdoor film set.
+The film's reconstruction of the Roman Forum was constructed in Las Matas near Madrid, approximately 25 kilometres (16 miles) from Bronston's studio.
+The entire set was measured at 400 x 230 metres (1312 x 754 feet), which holds the record for the largest outdoor film set.
 Uniquely for the film, the set was not extended through the use of matte paintings.